jordans-code/Fairy-Ring/README.md

 The calculations involving wildlife have come a long way, but there are some bits of information missing or not yet implemented which keep the percentage from being as accurate as it can be.

 * It is impossible to determine the exact stay time if the wildlife was spotted.
 If it was not spotted then the exact slot time is known and used, but usually this is not the case.
 Currently this app uses the maximum stay time for the last visiting wildlife (superfood is always max), but this could be updated to be an average between the max and min for regular and organic food.
-* The calculation currently does not take into consideration the specific wildlife that a garden can attract along with the rarity.
-This wouldn't change the odds that drastically aside from certain circumstances (gardens which can only attract wildlife with long stay times should have a higher percentage as they must arrive 1 hour prior to the food window closing).
+* While the app can see what has already visited and use this to calculate the visit windows, the calculation currently does not take into consideration the specific wildlife that a garden can attract.
+This only impacts certain circumstances (gardens which can ONLY attract wildlife with long stay times should have a higher percentage as they must arrive 1 hour prior to the food window closing).
 * If the above issue is ever fixed, the rarity of wildlife and how much of a factor it is is an unknown variable, along with the numbers behind how deterrants function.
+* The app cannot see alerts.
+There are too many variables associated with this, mainly with it being impossible to know when the alert started.
+If you see an alert, ignore the percentages and use your own judgement.

 Fixing some of these will require more data and input from the community.